 The following graph compares the cumulative total return (assuming reinvestment of dividends) from December 31, 2000 to December 31, 2005 for (i) Quaker's common stock, (ii) the S&P SmallCap 600 Stock Index (the "SmallCap Index") and (iii) the S&P Chemicals (Specialty) Index-SmallCap (the "Chemicals Index").
-The graph assumes the investment of \$100 on December 31, 2000 in each of Quaker's common stock, the stocks comprising the SmallCap Index, and the stocks comprising the Chemicals Index.
+The graph assumes the investment of \$100 on December 31, 2000 in each of Quaker's common stock, the stocks comprising the SmallCap Index.